“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Given how fast these things are changing, that might not be an impossibility, but I don’t think this is the same thing...”

-“What makes you so sure?”
+“You're probably right, but just in case, what makes you so sure?”
 Sairek asked, looking back at him.

 “...Like I said, you haven’t even seen the worst.
 I don't think I have either, but what I have seen so far is absolutely horrifying.
 Believe me when I say I’m not someone who gets easily spooked, too.”
 Varhi growled through clenched teeth, looking away from Sairek back towards the sky.